-Some say the fine system began after hikers died from breathing in toxic gases.
-Others told us that it was simply a collection measure and that since they banned the route, the agencies that organize these excursions become gold.
+Some say that the system of fines began after some hikers died of inhaling toxic gases.
+Others told us that it was simply a collection measure and that since they banned the route by free, the agencies that organize these excursions earned a lot of money.

 Our time in Sicily was very limited so we had only booked one day to visit Stromboli.
-So our idea was to take the first ferry and return the next day as soon as we could.
+That’s why our idea was to take the first ferry and return the next day as soon as possible.

-We travel with Usticaline with a round trip price of € 45 per person.
-The ferry takes approximately one hour to reach Stromboli and on the way it stops at other islands.
+We travel with the Usticaline company with a round-trip price of € 45 per person.
+The ferry takes about an hour and a half to Stromboli and stops on other islands.

 The island of Stromboli has two villages, Stromboli and Ginostra.
-These villages only communicate by water.
+These villeage are only communicate by water.
 Ginostra is much smaller and the route to climb the volcano is more difficult from there so we went to Stromboli.

-Sometimes we got away from the coast a little by losing in the white whitewashed alleys.
-Scenes that you will know if you have seen the mythical Stromboli. film.
+In addition, I reccommend you to move away from the coast, losing yourself in whitewashed alleys.
+Scenes that you will know if you have seen the mythical Stromboli movie.

 Even in July the island is a calm place where there is no rush of any kind.
 Stromboli goes to another rhythm and the tourists who visit it do not manage to end their inherent peace.

-When you see the size of its streets you understand why there are no cars in Stromboli.
-The only vehicles capable of getting around the narrow streets are the motorcycles and the classic Piaggio Ape, like the one you see in the following image.
+When you see the size of its streets you will understand why in Stromboli there are no cars.
+The only vehicles capable of navigating the narrow lanes are motorcycles and the iconic Piaggio Ape, like the one you see in the following image.

-From here you can also see Strombolicchio, an islet only 2km away from Stromboli and whose name means Little Stromboli in Sicilian.
-This small islet is really nothing other than what remains of the original volcano that collapsed into the sea.
+From here you can see the Strombolicchio, an islet just 2km away from Stromboli and whose name means Small Stromboli in Sicilian.
+This small islet is really nothing other than what remains of the original volcano that collapsed in the sea.

-Another curious thing that we found on the way to this beach was the action poster in case of tsunami.
-In Stromboli earthquakes are quite common and if they are large scale may generate very high waves and tsunamis.
+One thing that we found curious and found on the way to this beach was a poster with the action protocol in case of tsunami.
+In Stromboli, earthquakes are quite common and if they are large scale may generate very high waves and tsunamis.

 In 2002 there was a Tsunami on the island that caused a lot of damage, so since then it is easy to find such posters.

-The viewpoint of Sciara Del Fuoro is about two hours from the center of Stromboli.
-I recommend that you take it slow since Julio’s sun can be tough.
-And of course take plenty of water.
-On the way you will not find many places to stop to buy.
+The Sciara del Fuoco Lookout is about two hours from the center of Stromboli.
+I recommend you take a lot of water.
+On the way you will not find many places to stop to shop.

-It’s simple at first.
-Just walk along the Northwest, either Via Vittorio Emanuele or Via Regina Elena, if you want to see the coast.
+At the beginning it is simple.
+You just have to walk following the Northwest, either via Via Vittorio Emanuele or Via Regina Elena, if you want to see the coast.
 Then you will follow Via Piscità.

-When you reach the osservatorio the road can be more abrupt because of the undergrowth, which practically covers you.
-In addition, the trail goes up making it harder and heavier.
+When you arrive at the osservatorio the path can be more abrupt by the undergrowth, which practically covers you.
+In addition, the path becomes steeper, making it more difficult and harder.

 The osservatorio was a center of study and monitoring of the activity of the volcano, although nowadays it is only used as a restaurant.